ashishsingh0307/Learn_javascript/README.md

                     function addone(num){ // FUNCTION DECLARATION NORMAL WAY || WHEN DECLARED THIS WAY HOISTING IS SUPPORTED return num + 1;
                     }
+                    // ABOVE DECLARED FUNCTION IS NORMAL FUNCTION

                 --> console.log(addtwo(3));
                     const addtwo = function(num){ // FUNCTION DECLARATION USING VARIABLES || WHEN DECLARED THIS WAY HOISTING IS NOT SUPPORTED BECAUSE WE CAN ONLY USE VAR KEYWORD FOR HOISTING.
 CONST AND LET DOES NOT SUPPORT HOISTING. return num + 2;
                     }
+                    // ABOVE DECLARED FUNCTION IS ALSO CALLED EXPRESSION.

+                    ==> WHEN DECLARED LIKE EXPRESSION THAT FUNCTION CAN NOT BE CALLED BEFORE DECLARATION OF A VARIABLE.
+                        WHEN DECLARED NORMALLY A FUNCTION CAN BE CALLED BEFORE THE DECLARATION OF THE FUNCTION.

 NOTE : () => Paranthesis.
        [] => Brackets.